9 Tips to Help You Lose Weight and Keep It Off

 “Ultra-low calorie diets can backfire in terms of your metabolism function,” Lakatos says.
 “Although initially, there might be weight loss, part of what you’re losing is muscle tissue,” which can affect the speed of your metabolism.

 That means that when you start eating normal food again, it might be more of a struggle to keep weight off.
 “Not only is it unsustainable, it leaves you back where you started, and that can be pretty depressing,” she says.

-No matter what your weight is, exercise is an important part of a healthy lifestyle, and regular exercise tends to be a contributing factor in your ability to keep weight off over time.
+No matter what your weight is, exercise is an important part of a healthy lifestyle, and regular exercise tends to be a contributing factor in your ability to lose weight and keep it off over time.

 The key is finding an activity (several) that you enjoy and will do regularly.
 While some people thrive on competition and enjoy group sports, others may prefer at-home workouts by themselves.

 “It’s amazing how, when people develop a habit, it eventually can become a part of their identity,” Parker says.
 For example, instead of thinking, “I’m running,” you start thinking, “I’m a runner.”